jsiebern/re-typescript/README.md

 # re-typescript

-An opinionated attempt at finally solving typescript interop for `ReasonML` / `OCAML`.
+An opinionated attempt at finally solving typescript interop for `ReasonML` / `OCaml`.

 ## Why